Fully heavy pentaquarks: Abstract

 \section{Abstract}

-Very recently, the LHCb collaboration reported a fully charmed tetraquark state $X(6900)$ in the invariant mass spectrum of $J/\psi$ pairs.
+Very recently, the LHCb Collaboration reported a fully charmed tetraquark state $X(6900)$ in the invariant mass spectrum of $J/\psi$ pairs.
 If one $J/\psi$ meson is replaced with a fully charmed baryon, we obtain a fully charmed pentaquark candidate.
-In this work, we perform a systematical study on the mass spectra of the S-wave fully heavy pentaquark $QQQQ\bar{Q}$ in the framework of the chromomagnetic interaction model.
+In this work, we perform a systematic study on the mass spectra of the S-wave fully heavy pentaquark $QQQQ\bar{Q}$ in the framework of the chromomagnetic interaction model.
 Based on our results in two different schemes, we further investigate the decay behaviors for them.
-We hope that our study will be helpful to search for such types of the exotic pentaquark states in experiment in the future.
+We hope that our study will be helpful in searching for such types of exotic pentaquark states in experiments in the future.